Markdown Is Bad for You

 summarize all of the previous paragraphs.

 Sadly, HTML has its own problems.
-The whole family, together with XML has been widely criticized for various
+The whole family, together with XML has been criticized for multitude of reasons

-accomplish commendable goals and one could use it to create a rather minimal web pages.
-On how to write somehow minimal
+and one could use it to create a rather minimal web pages.
+How?
+Go back to roots: write it in a way it can be understood

 In a very roundabout way we can take one more thing out of the Markdown.
 Perhaps HTML shouldn't be the web?
 Why are

 we building everything on top of a single stack.
-It's convenient, yes.
+It's convenient, sure.
 However, won't it crash if we try to reach too

-a limited syntax to allow other users to post their content on your platform in a quite safe way.
-However, the moment
+external users to post their content on your platform in a quite safe way with only minimal restrictions.
+However, the

-on top of your stack, crumbling it with the inline HTML or layers on layers of plugins.
-That's the irony of Markdown.
+to build up on top of your stack, throwing at it more and more inline HTML and layers of layers of plugins.